Install the Player on Linux

 DNS resolution should work correctly, as well as being able to ping Broadsign Server.
 For all access rules, see Network Access Rules.

 You may wish to set the sound volume level.
-To do so, execute alsamixer as the “bsp” user, which will be created to run the player, and set the volume to the appropriate level.
+To do so, execute alsamixer as the “bsp” user, which will be created to run the player, and set the volume to the right level.

 Note: You must have a Broadsign Community account to download the installers.
 If you do not have one, please contact your sales representative.
 Also, you must have administrator privileges to install the player.